SamuelGarrattIqa/ui_recording/PITCHME.md

 ## Observing it run

-At the [console](http://localhost:4444/grid/console) you see a console of nodes, showing the pending requests for more nodes
+At the [console](http://localhost:4444/grid/console) you see a number of nodes, showing pending requests for more nodes
 You will notice how 4 nodes have been created by running

 `